 Here's how to create your own:

-- Gather stakeholders and research: Don’t forget to include stakeholders across the organization who have insight into what the user experience is really like, such as employees from Sales, Customer Support, and other teams who interact directly with end customers.
+Gather stakeholders and research.
+Don't forget to include stakeholders across the organisation who have insight into what the user experience is really like, such as employees from Sales, Customer Support, and other teams who interact directly with end customers.

-- Map out each touchpoint / step: Once you discuss the purpose and goals of this journey mapping exercise with your group, write down the chronological touchpoints or steps that one type of customer might take, from research to purchase to usage.
-Make sure to focus on one customer segment at a time.
+Map out each touchpoint and step.
+Once you discuss the purpose and goals of this journey mapping exercise with your group, write down the chronological touchpoints or steps that one type of customer might take, from research to purchase to usage.
+Focus on one customer segment at a time.
 If there are multiple paths that the customer may take, document all of them to understand the various intricacies and options.

-- Brainstorm actions, thoughts, and feelings: Next, think about what the customer is doing at each touchpoint / step, as well as what they are thinking and feeling in that moment.
+Brainstorm actions, thoughts, and feelings.
+Think about what the customer is doing at each touchpoint/step, as well as what they are thinking and feeling in that moment.
 Write each answer on an individual Post-It Note, and place it under the related touchpoint.

-- Step back, and look for strengths and opportunities: With a map in front of you that charts what the customer is doing, thinking, and feeling at each stage, the high points and low points of the experience become quite apparent.
-This will make it easy to identify and prioritize strengths and opportunities for improvement.
+Step back, and look for strengths and opportunities.
+With a map in front of you that charts what the customer is doing, thinking, and feeling at each stage, the high points and low points of the experience become quite apparent.
+This will make it easy to identify and prioritise strengths and opportunities for improvement.

 Bonus tip: Add a row to the map where you can write down common questions customers have during that stage of the journey.
 These ideas are a great source of inspiration for improving the design and copy of the product, brainstorming topics for blog posts, creating customer support content, and more.